 Click OK to create the schedule.

-Enabling the Boot Time Defrag in Defraggler
+Enabling Defraggler's Boot Time Defrag in Windows

-While Windows XP users can also use the small Sysinternals PageDefrag utility for boot-time defragmentation, the program will not run properly in Windows Vista, 7 and 8.
+While Windows XP users can also use the small Sysinternals PageDefrag utility for boot-time defragmentation, the program will not run properly in Windows Vista, 7, 8, 8.1 and 10.
 That's where Defraggler can help.

-To enable defragmenting the system files, open Settings menu, expand Boot Time Defrag and click Run Every Time.
+To enable defragmenting the system files, open Settings menu, expand Boot Time Defrag and choose Run Every Time.
 This means that Event Logs and Paging File will be defragged each time Windows starts, excluding returning from Sleep or Hibernation modes.

 After you restart your computer the next time, a special blue (in Windows XP only) or black screen will appear after displaying Windows logo.
 The system files will then be defragmented for optimum performance.